enso-org/enso/docs/distribution/distribution.md

 ```
 enso-1.0.0
 ├── manifest.yaml    # A manifest file defining metadata about this Enso version.
-├── component        # Contains all the executable tools and their dependencies.
+├── component        # Contains all the JAR modules of the dependencies.
 │   ├── runner.jar   # The main executable of the distribution.
 CLI entry point.
-│   └── runtime.jar  # The language runtime.
-It is loaded by other JVM components, like the runner.
 ├── native-libraries # Contains all shared libraries that are used by JVM components.
 │   └── parser.so    # The language parser.
 It is loaded by the runtime component.
 │                    # Alternative extensions are .dll Windows and .dylib on Mac.